 From optimizing workflow and saving immense amounts of time to reducing error and improving health facilities’ overall safety, they are vital during this critical moment in history and provide the support that today's healthcare professionals need and deserve.

 At Star, we see wearable medical devices as an integral component of a connected, personalized and streamlined digital health offering.
 See what that looks like in action from our ongoing partnership with ZEISS.
-We helped them embrace servitization through co-creating VISU360 – a scalable telehealth platform with remote diagnostics capabilities and the ability to support up to 1,000 physical locations.
-Check it out now.
+We helped them embrace servitization through co-creating VISU360 - a scalable telehealth platform with remote diagnostics capabilities and the ability to support up to 1,000 physical locations.